FAMILY LAW ARBITRATION SCHEME

 This is the only provision of the Rules that the parties may not exclude, replace or modify.
 An arbitration which applies the law of any country other than England and Wales will not be an arbitration under the scheme.
-This fundamental rule also sets IFLA arbitrations apart from arbitrations carried out by religious bodies (such as Sharia councils), which apply their own law. which apply their own law.
-See the discussion (in relation to a ‘non-binding’ arbitration by the New York Beth Din) in AI v MT EWHC 100 (Fam), Baker J, 30 January 2013.
+This fundamental rule also sets IFLA arbitrations apart from arbitrations carried out by religious bodies (such as Sharia councils), which apply their own law.
+See S v S (financial remedies: arbitral award) EWHC 7 (Fam), 1 FLR 1257 at and the discussion (in relation to a ‘non-binding’ arbitration by the New York Beth Din) in AI v MT EWHC 100 (Fam), 2 FLR 371.

 Article 4 – Starting the arbitration